oatlog/oatlog/doc/report/main.typ

 among rules, this is done allowing for variable renaming.
 Effectively, Oatlog finds, for every rule, the set of joins that score the highest on the scale shown in @fig_impl_relation_score, then groups rules based on compatibility modulo renaming.
 Note that this compatibility is not transitive if there are multiple joins at the maximum `RelationScore`.

-Oatlog therefore currently arbitrarily selects one of them arbitrarily, but one could also implement this with a bipartite matching between rules and joins.
+In general we want to select the fewest atoms such that all rules are covered, which is the set-cover problem.
+Oatlog solves it greedily by repeatedly selecting the atom which covers the most new rules.

 == LIR, code generation and the runtime <section_implementation_lir_details>